christiannkoch/Proactive-Caching-ACDC/README.md

 ### Proxy Name

-The Proxy name will be used later for identifying the recoreded values like cache hit and delay.
+The Proxy name will be used later for identifying the recorded values like cache hit and delay.
 Use a distinct name for each proxy.

 Example: Proxy Name = Proxy1;

 ### Storage Alterations

-We wanted to simulate the increase of storage at given timeponits.
+We wanted to simulate the increase of storage at given time points.
 You can provide a list of tuples of a time in seconds and size in Integer form determining at which point in time the storage of the reverse proxy will be expanded.
 You can leave this empty if you do not want any alterations.
 An example for doubling the storage size each day with a base storage size of 1,677,721 Mbit would look like this:

 ```{r, engine='bash'}
 StorageAlterations = 86400:3355442,172800:6710884,259200:13421768,345600:26843536,432000:53687072,518400:107374144;